-The cloister: raised in the 13th century, we find in its gallery (on the first floor) an archaeological museum.
+First, the portal: gorgeous doors made of oak, nicely sculpted with scenes of the Virgin’s life (16th c.)!
+The retable: made by Jacques Durandi, it represents sainte Marguerite in the middle, coming out from the dragon’s body.
+Around her, saints.
+A little masterpiece!
+The cloister: raised in the 13th century, we find in its galleries an archaeological museum.
 But, there’s an amazing thing, in this cloister.
 Look!
-On the painted ceiling (15th century), we can see strange creatures, half human, half animals… Hey, it remind us of the alchemical paintings of the castle of Plessis-Bourré, isn’t it?
+On the painted ceiling (15th century), we can see strange creatures, half human, half animal…

 Probably the oldest one in France!
-It dates back to the 5th century, only the dome was re-raised in the 19th century.
-Square outside, octagonal inside, the baptistery has 8 black columns flank by marble capitals (some Roman remains?).
-The white marble soil and the mosaic on the walls are the primitive one!
+It dates back to the 5th century: only the dome was re-raised in the 19th century.
+The baptistery has 8 black columns with marble capitals (Roman remains?).
+The white marble soil and the mosaic on the wall are genuine!